MarikaGK/MarikaGK/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m currently working on increasing my skills in JavaScript
+- 🔭 I'm currently working on increasing my skills in JavaScript

-- 🌱 I’m learning Vue.Js
+- 🌱 I'm learning Vue.Js

 - :zap: In my free time, I enjoy life - I appreciate good food, good music and good vibes.
 I love a lot of activities but also high quality leisure.